pantanvita/wis-python-2025/day02/README-day-02.md

 * Polymerase Chain Reaction (PCR) is a technique commonly used in Molecular Biology for DNA amplification.
 The technique has several steps- the most important one is the intial primer designing.
 Along with this, we need to perform concentration and volume calculations for the reagents frequently.
 * I have personally felt the need of a tool for designing the primers and computing these calculations on a daily basis and displaying the results in a tabular format.
 * Therefore, I designed the PCR Primer Tool which has two parts- a) for primer designing and b) for reagent calculations (using C1V1= C2V2)
+* There are 3 .py files for this tool as pcr-primer-tool-input, -gui, -cmdline
 * For the code: **pcr-primer-tool-input**, I wrote the skeleton of the code myself.
 * To proofread and smoothen the code, I used **Chat GPT-5.0**
 * Significant prompts used that helped in writing this code-